Kelo v. City of New London: Subsequent developments

 Following the decision, many of the plaintiffs expressed an intent to find other means by which they could continue contesting the seizure of their homes.
 Soon after the decision, city officials announced plans to charge the residents of the homes for back rent for the five years since condemnation procedures began.
 The city contended that the residents have been on city property for those five years and owe tens of thousands of dollars of rent.
-In June 2006, Governor M. Jodi Rell intervened with New London city officials, proposing the homeowners involved in the suit be deeded property in the Fort Trumbull neighborhood so they may retain their homes.
+In June 2006, Governor M. Jodi Rell intervened with New London city officials, proposing the homeowners involved in the suit be deeded property in the Fort Trumbull neighborhood so they could retain their homes.
 A group of New London residents formed a local political party, One New London, to combat the takings.

-The controversy was eventually settled when the city paid substantial additional compensation to the homeowners and agreed to move Kelo's home to a new location.
+The controversy was eventually settled when the city paid substantial additional compensation to the homeowners, and agreed to move Kelo's home to a new location.
 The land was never deeded back to the original homeowners, most of whom have left New London for nearby communities.
 Three years after the Supreme Court case was decided, the Kelo house was dedicated after being relocated to 36 Franklin Street, a site close to downtown New London.
 Susette Kelo, however, has moved to a different part of Connecticut.

 In spite of repeated efforts, the redeveloper (who stood to get a 91 acre waterfront tract of land for $1 per year) was unable to obtain financing, and the redevelopment project was abandoned.
 As of the beginning of 2010, the original Kelo property was a vacant lot, generating no tax revenue for the city.
 In the aftermath of 2011's Hurricane Irene, the now-closed New London redevelopment area was turned into a dump for storm debris such as tree branches and other vegetation.
+However, as of May 2022, a private developer was slated to build 100 apartments, a 100-unit hotel, and a community center on the property.
+As of July 2024, the community center is the only project where ground has been broken.

 Pfizer, whose employees were supposed to be the clientele of the Fort Trumbull redevelopment project, completed its merger with Wyeth, resulting in a consolidation of research facilities of the two companies.
 Pfizer chose to retain the Groton campus on the east side of the Thames River, closing its New London facility in late 2010 with a loss of over 1,000 jobs.
 That coincided with the expiration of tax breaks on the New London site that would have increased Pfizer's property tax bill by almost 400 percent.

 After the Pfizer announcement, the San Francisco Chronicle, in November 2009, in its lead editorial called the Kelo decision infamous: